shaikhsirajudin/Notes/Latest/wcag.md

 - role="form" :
 Add to anything that contains a collection of fields that makes up a form.

-- role="contentinfo"
+- role="contentinfo":
 Generally found in the footer provides information about the parent document.This should used once in a page.

 - [Widget Roles:](http://www.w3.org/TR/wai-aria/roles#widget roles)
 alert			menuitem				spinbutton
 alertdialog		menuitemcheckbox		status
 button			menuitemradio			tab
 checkbox		option					tabpanel
 dialog			progressbar				textbox
 gridcell		radio					timer
 link			scrollbar				tooltip
 log			    slider					treeitem
 marquee

 This roles are used to describe the interactive elements that currently dont have HTML counter part, Here is the sub set that can be used as there won or as a part of larger composite widget